History of the Jews in Dęblin and Irena during World War II

 Bombing of Dęblin airfield on 3 September 1939.
 Pictured: Irena (top)—the ghetto was centered on the semicircle—the airfield (right) and military installations (left).

 Thousands of Jews lived in the towns of Dęblin and Irena in central Poland before World War II; Irena was the site of the Polish Air Force Academy from 1927.
-In September 1939, the town was captured during the German invasion of Poland and the persecution of Jews began with drafts into forced labor and the establishment of a Judenrat ("Jewish Council").
+In September 1939, the town was captured during the German invasion of Poland.
+The persecution of Jews began with drafts into forced labor and the establishment of a Judenrat ("Jewish Council").
 A ghetto was established in Irena in November 1940.
 It initially consisted of six streets and was an open ghetto (the Jews were not allowed to leave without permission, but non-Jews could enter).
 Many ghetto inhabitants worked on labor projects for Dęblin Fortress (a German Army base), the railway, and the Luftwaffe.
 Beginning in May 1941, Jews were sent to labor camps around Dęblin from the Opole and Warsaw ghettos.
 Conditions in the ghetto worsened in late 1941 due to increased German restrictions on ghetto inhabitants and epidemics of typhus and dysentery.

 The first deportation was on 6 May 1942 and took around 2,500 Jews to Sobibór extermination camp.
 A week later, two thousand Jews arrived from Slovakia and hundreds more from nearby ghettos that had been liquidated.
 (Note: Liquidation refers to the Nazi action of shutting down a ghetto, with the inhabitants forced to move, deported, or murdered nearby.)
 In October that same year, the Irena ghetto was liquidated; about 2,500 Jews were deported to Treblinka extermination camp while some 1,400 Jews were retained as inmates of forced-labor camps in the town.
 Unusually, the labor camp operated by the Luftwaffe—employing, at its peak, about a thousand Jews—was allowed to exist until 22 July 1944, less than a week before the area was captured by the Red Army.
 One of the last Jewish labor camps in the Lublin District, it enabled hundreds of Jews to survive the Holocaust.
 Some survivors who returned home were met with hostility, and several were murdered; all left by 1947.